hadily/bezbez-app/README.md

 // The virtual enviroment is set for depedencies and versions of the project to be isolated from the rest //
    - Change directory to the server folder: `$ cd server`
    - Install virtualenv if not already installed: `$ pip install virtualenv`
-   - Create a virtual environment  ` virtualenv venv`
+   - Create a virtual environment  ` $ virtualenv venv`
-   - Activate the virtual environment: ` source venv/Scripts/activate`
+   - Activate the virtual environment: `$ source venv/Scripts/activate`
-   - Installing requirements.txt : `pip install -r requirements.txt`
+   - Installing requirements.txt : `$ pip install -r requirements.txt`
    - From now on any modification on the server should be done after activating the venv

 2. **Setting up the MySQL Server:**